ccoutant/dwarf-locations/001a-context.md

 >     to select amongst multiple program location ranges.
 >
 >     If there is no running process, there is no current program
 >     counter.
+>
+>     [non-normative] _When evaluating value lists and location lists
-When evaluating expression lists when no current pc is
+>     when no current pc is available, only default location
->     available, only default location descriptions are used.
+>     descriptions are used._
 >
 > 9. Current object
 >